Send Google Drive attachments in Gmail

 - Attachment: This only works for files that weren't created using Google Docs, Sheets, Slides, or Forms.

-Sharing settings for files inserted from Google Drive
+Sharing settings for Google Drive files

 - They don't have a Google Account

-Vivian is a Gmail expert and the author of this help page.
+Michelle is a Gmail expert and the author of this help page.
 Leave her feedback about this help page.